Computer Science

 CS 350: Electronics & Instrumentation

-Credits 3A laboratory-oriented course dealing with analog and digital circuits.
-Circuit theory is developed for diodes, transistors, operational amplifiers and simple digital circuits.
-Components are used to construct a range of devices, including power supplies, oscillators and amplifiers.
-Check the Physics cross-listing for this course.
+Credits 4This is a laboratory-oriented course dealing with analog and digital circuits.
+Circuit theory is developed for diodes, transistors, operational amplifiers and integrated circuits.
+These components are used to construct a range of devices, including power supplies, oscillators, amplifiers and logic circuits.
+Laboratory work will allow students to gain an operational understanding of these basic concepts.
+Skills debugging, circuit building, and reading circuit diagrams will be stressed.

 CS 355: Computer Game Design